 - Don’t forget the colon.
-Your introduction line will include a colon.
+Your introduction line includes a colon.

 Look at this example from Robert Frost’s “The Road Not Taken” here:

-Now that you’ve got poem quoting down to a science, it is time to end it perfectly.
-To end a poem quote, you’ll include the author’s last name and the lines you used in parentheses (e.g., Frost line 1-5).
+Now that you’ve got poem quoting down to a science, it’s time to end it perfectly.
+To complete a poem quote, include the author’s last name and the lines you used in parentheses (e.g., Frost lines 1-5).
 This goes after the period.
 For example: